Nuitka/Nuitka/Developer_Manual.rst

    discovery of abortative conditional statements.
 It's not yet done for loops, temp blocks, etc. though.

-So, return statements are easy for local optimization.
+So, ``return`` statements are easy for local optimization.
 In the general picture, it would be sweet to collect all return statements, and analyze the commonality of them.
-This would give us the "my_append" information from above.
-And were we to do this for exception raises too, we could tell exceptions from a function too.

 Excursion to ``yield`` expressions
 ----------------------------------